 Rheumatoid arthritis (RA) and osteoarthritis (OA) patients taking NSAIDs have an incidence of ulcers of approximately 15-20%.

-Although a 15-25% incidence of gastric and / or duodenal ulcers has been shown in all patients taking NSAIDs, most experts estimate that the bleeding rate is only 2-4%.
+Although a 15-25% incidence of gastric and duodenal ulcers has been shown in all patients taking NSAIDs, most experts estimate that the bleeding rate is only 2-4%.

-In elderly patients taking NSAIDs, the relative risk for gastrointestinal surgery is 10 times, and for gastrointestinal cause of death, approximately 4.5 times higher than in control groups.
+In elderly patients taking NSAIDs, the relative risk for gastrointestinal surgery is ten times, and for the gastrointestinal cause of death, approximately 4.5 times higher than in control groups.

-Approximately 20 million patients in the US take NSAIDs regularly; the risk of hospitalization for serious gastrointestinal adverse events is 1-2%, resulting in approximately 200,000 to 400,000 hospitalizations per year at an average cost of $ 4,000 per patient, or $ 0.8-1.6 billion annually.
+Approximately 20 million patients in the US take NSAIDs regularly; the risk of hospitalization for gastrointestinal severe adverse events is 1-2%, resulting in about 200,000 to 400,000 hospitalizations per year at an average cost of $ 4,000 per patient, or $ 0.8-1.6 billion annually.

 An increased risk of gastrointestinal bleeding has even been observed in patients taking low-dose aspirin for cardiovascular prophylaxis.